 5. Winter Wonderland

-The Radisson Blu Portland Hotel, London is the perfect base for exploring Hyde Park.
-After you have taken the short walk back from the park, relax with a refreshment in The Terrace, before dining at the hotel`s Corner Restaurant.
-You will retire to the comfort of your room satisfied with a day well spent in London.
+The Radisson Blu Edwardian Sussex Hotel is minutes’ from Hyde Park making it the perfect base for your London adventure.
+After you have taken the short walk back from the park, relax with dinner in Steak & Lobster - you will surely retire to the comfort of your room satisfied with a day well spent exploring London!